 STOXX will exclude companies that Sustainalytics identifies to have a "Severe" ESG Risk Rating.
 The ESG Risk Rating evaluates the degree of a company's unmanaged material ESG risk by assessing a company's exposure to, and management of, the ESG issues that are considered most material for that company from a financial perspective.
 Sustainalytics assess and categorizes companies into five risk categories (Negligible, Low, Medium, High, Severe).

-STOXX will exclude companies that Sustainalytics identifies to have: ">0% revenues from manufacturing tobacco products ">5% revenues from the distribution and/or retail sale of tobacco products ">5% revenues from supplying tobacco-related products/services
+- ">0% revenues from manufacturing tobacco products - ">5% revenues from the distribution and/or retail sale of tobacco products - ">5% revenues from supplying tobacco-related products/services